JacobZwang/chromiumos-logitech-mxmaster3/README.md

 Goals:
 - allow configuration of all buttons and side scroll wheel
-- work without using enabling dev mode
+- work without enabling dev mode
 - auto start on boot
 - be non intrusive
 - have low latency, low overhead